Best Cordless Impact Wrench for 2020

 #4 – Milwaukee 2663-20 1/2-Inch High Torque Impact Wrench

 Milwaukee is all about the power.
-With the 2663-20, you get 400 ft-lbs of torque and a sturdy, light, compact, and ergonomic (fits in your hand well) cordless impact wrench for right around $185 with shipping.
+With the 2663-20, you get 400 ft-lbs of torque and a sturdy, light, compact, and ergonomic (fits in your hand well) cordless impact wrench for right around the affordable range.

 Keep in mind that this one is just a bare tool, so you’ll have to get bits, batteries, and a carrying case (if you want one) from another seller either on Amazon or somewhere else.
-This will increase the overall price, so although the tool itself is only about $185, you can expect to pay 20% to 30% more than that right off of the bat for the other parts.
+This will increase the overall price, so although the tool itself is available for less, you can expect to pay 20% to 30% more than that right off of the bat for the other parts.

 Aside from the raw power, there are a couple of cool features in the 2663-20.